 It is recognised that in some instances applicants may apply for housing due to a fire or flood and it is likely that their documentation may have been destroyed.
+Housing

-Housing Management staff can apply some discretion in these cases, however the documentation must be obtained retrospectively and before any offer of accommodation can be made.
+Management staff can apply some discretion in these cases, however the documentation must be obtained retrospectively and before any tenancy can be created.
 In such cases the assistance of the homeless casework team may be required to verify an applicant's details.